 Oklahoma City, often referred to as OKC by locals, is the capital of Oklahoma and the state's largest city population-wise.
 It is known for its livestock markets as well as it being home base to oil, natural gas, and petroleum industries.

-At the turn of the 21st century, Oklahoma City had ninety-five oil companies and twelve thousand employees in the oil and gas industry.
-In 1935, the Oklahoma City oil fields produced 409 million barrels of crude oil, ninety of which employed 94,000 workers in oil companies and twenty-five thousand in gas companies.
+At the turn of the 21st century, Oklahoma City had 95 oil companies and 12,000 employees in the oil and gas industry.
+In 1935, the Oklahoma City oil fields produced 409 million barrels of crude oil.

-Other major employers included Oklahoma City Baptist Church, Oklahoma State University and the University of Oklahoma.
-The sports and other recreational facilities have been provided by the Oklahoma Association of Sportsmen's Clubs (OASAC), the American Legion, the United States Army Corps of Engineers (USAA) and a number of other local organizations.
+Other major employers in the city include Oklahoma City Baptist Church, Oklahoma State University, and the University of Oklahoma.
+The sports and other recreational facilities have been provided by the Oklahoma Association of Sportsmen's Clubs (OASAC), the American Legion, the United States Army Corps of Engineers, and a number of other local organizations.

-The Episcopal Bishops established the church in 1894 as part of the Episcopal Church in Oklahoma City, Oklahoma (NR 78002253).
+The Episcopal Bishops established the church in 1894 as part of the Episcopal Church in Oklahoma City.
 Later they moved to the northwest and built a church on the site of a former railway station at the end of the 19th century.

 A line connecting Oklahoma City with El Reno and McAlester was built between 1890 and 1895, and lines to Oklahoma City and Chickasha were built in 1901 and 1902.
 Before the development of the land, the first of the city's many public schools, Oklahoma State University, was built on the site of a former train station at the intersection of Oklahoma Avenue and Oklahoma Street.